Mumbai Saga: Plot

 Amartya sends Arjun to a boarding school to keep him away from his path of violence.
-Years later, he is married to his childhood friend Seema, who arranges now grownup Arjun Rao Naik marriage to his sweetheart Nilam and sends the newlywed couple to London again, intending to keep him away from Amartya's criminal life.
-Meanwhile, Gaitonde has now struck a deal with Sunil Khaitan, a mill owner, as he plans to oust the mill workers in order to utilize the mill land for a large reality project to take advantage of the newly liberalized economy.
-Amartya, who is wary of Gaitonde's rapid attempts to rise again, kills Khaitan after he refuses to heed his warnings.
-Arjun returns to India and is attacked by Gaitonde's men as retribution to Khaitan's murder; on the other hand, Khaitan's wife Sonali announces a bounty of ₹10 crores to any policeman who kills Amartya.
+Years later, Amartya is married to his childhood friend Seema, who arranges now grownup Arjun's marriage to his sweetheart Nilam and sends the newlywed couple to London again, intending to keep him away from Amartya's criminal life.
+Meanwhile, Gaitonde has now struck a deal with a mill owner Sunil Khaitan as he plans to oust the mill workers in order to utilize the mill land for a large reality project to take advantage of the newly liberalized economy.
+Wary of Gaitonde's rapid attempts to rise again, Amartya kills Khaitan after he refuses to heed his warnings.

+Arjun returns to India and is attacked by Gaitonde's men as retribution for Khaitan's murder; on the other hand, Khaitan's wife Sonali announces a bounty of ₹10 crore to any policeman who kills Amartya.
 Inspector Vijay Savarkar leads an investigation into Amartya's case and gets hold of Sadashiv, a weakling of Amartya's gang.
 Sadashiv rats on his colleagues and Vijay is able to kill 4 of them.
-Arjun correctly suspects Sadashiv as the rat; to verify this, Amartya asks Sadashiv to meet him at a park.
+Arjun correctly suspects Sadashiv as the rat to verify this, Amartya asks Sadashiv to meet him at a park.
 He reaches there disguised as a taxi driver and spots policemen prepared for an ambush.
 Coincidentally, Vijay hires his taxi for his office and they greet each other as Vijay leaves his taxi.

-Later, Arjun kills Sadashiv, who was under police protection, bribes the constables, and shoots one of them in the arm to project it as an ambush.
+Later, Arjun kills Sadashiv, who was under police protection, bribes the constables and shoots one of them in the arm to project it as an ambush.
 Bhau advises Amartya to leave the country since Khaitan's death, coupled with the "ambush" on the police, has put a lot of pressure on the police force to find him and it is not safe for him to stay in the city anymore.
 Amartya leaves for London and Arjun now runs the gang.
-Vijay gives a court order to Arjun and warns him against absentia, stating that he would get a 'Shoot at sight' order from the court by default and would be free to kill him even in public place.
-Arjun is shot by Gaitonde's man when he appears in the court; although he survives the attack, he becomes permanently paralyzed below the waist.
-Amartya returns to India and rescues Arjun from the police, but is shot down by Vijay at the end.
+Vijay gets a court order against Arjun under the TADA act, and warns him against absentia, stating that he would get an encounter order from the court by default and would be free to kill him even in public place.
+Arjun is shot by Gaitonde's man when he appears in the court, but survives the attack and becomes permanently paralyzed.